sunil-1510/finstackk-user-manual/README.md

 With our user-friendly interface and intuitive design, you can easily navigate our platform and access the tools you need to manage your finances with confidence.
 Whether you're a small business owner, freelancer, or individual looking to stay on top of your finances, our website has everything you need to succeed.

-In this user manual, you'll find detailed instructions and guides for each of our key features:
+In this user manual, you'll find detailed instructions and guides for each of our key features.

 - **User Registration:** How to register with our website.
 - **Login:** How to get access to your account via login.